SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at McGill University Faculty of Medicine discussed a wide range of topics including the last movie watched, ethical dilemmas, healthcare issues, and personal values.
-Many responses also referred to scenarios involving patient care, professional integrity, and career motivations, indicating a diverse set of inquiries that may align with an MMI format where nondisclosure agreements could have been in place.
+Students said the most interesting question asked at McGill University Faculty of Medicine discussed a wide range of topics including ethical dilemmas, healthcare issues, personal values, and hypothetical scenarios like accidentally causing harm to a patient.
+Some responses hinted at an MMI format and possible nondisclosure agreements due to the nature of the questions asked.

 What was the most difficult question?

-Students said most difficult question asked at McGill University Faculty of Medicine discussed various ethical dilemmas, personal weaknesses, and hypothetical medical scenarios requiring tough decisions.
-The interview format may have been an MMI, with questions covering topics like animal experimentation ethics, healthcare challenges, and personal reflections on compassion and achievements.
-Some responses hinted at a nondisclosure agreement due to limited details provided.
+Students said the most difficult questions asked at McGill University Faculty of Medicine discussed a range of topics, including ethical dilemmas, compassion, healthcare issues, personal weaknesses, and hypothetical medical scenarios.
+The interviews may have been in an MMI format, with questions focusing on ethics, personal experiences, and decision-making, potentially subject to a nondisclosure agreement.

 How long was the interview?